 The Stratford Grill was a street level (619 Gore) café that was part of the Stratford Hotel building; serving both hotel residents and the general public.
 According to the 1951 City Directory the proprietor of the Stratford Grill was James M. Cassell who resided at 1152 Richards.
 Sarah Cassell’s death certificate (via BC Archives Vital Statistics) lists James M. Cassell as her husband at the time of her death in 1989.
 What is intriguing, however, is that this is the only time that James Cassell appears in Vancouver directories, he seems to completely drop out of the picture (almost as quickly as he appeared).
 He does not appear to be living in Vancouver past 1951, nor prior to 1951 for that matter.
 James Cassell is also not mentioned in Sarah’s obituary in the Vancouver Sun.
 The following year, 1952, Mrs. Sarah Cassell is listed as the proprietor of the Stratford Grill and she stays as such until 1956 when she opens the self-named Sarah’s Cafe at 218 E Georgia.

 Sarah Cassell was born Sarah Jane White on January 10, 1910 in Tuitts village on the Caribbean island of Montserrat.
 How and where she spent the first 40 years of her life is not known.
 It is also not clear from the information I have gleaned so far, when exactly Sarah arrived in Vancouver.
 Sarah Cassell does not appear in the city directories prior to 1952.
-This, combined with the information about James Cassell from the 1951 city directory, suggests that Sarah Cassell did not arrive in Vancouver until 1951 or 1950 at the earliest.
+This, combined with the information about James Cassell from the 1951 city directory, suggests that Sarah Cassell did not arrive in Vancouver until about 1950.
 Her obituary states that she ran Sarah’s Café from 1951 to 1984.
 So it is likely she was running the Stratford Cafe along with James Cassell, and then took over the entire business after he left town for whatever reason.

 From 1951/52 to around 1961 Sarah Cassell is living in a row of houses at 703 Dunlevy St., right across the street from McLean Playground.
 Also living at 703 Dunlevy is David White a CPR Porter and Sarah Cassell’s son.
 Eventually this entire square block (along with 3 others) was demolished to make way for the MacLean Park housing complex forcing residents to find alternate housing.
 In the early 1960s (around 1962), Sarah Cassell and her son David move from their home on Dunlevy to 239 Union Street, directly above Valery’s Chicken & Steak House (241 Union).